SubSeven57/TheChicagoScene/CONTRIBUTING.md

 * **Status**: Still together?
 Hiatus?
 What's up with you guys?

+* **Signed**: Have you made it?

 * **Location**: This one is important.
 Where are you in the country?
 Please do `State/City or Suburb/` format.

 * **Logo (Optional)**: If you have a logo, please include it.
 The image must be a max of 250px x 250px in PNG format.

 * **Link To Your Music**: This is the one requirement I am gonna be super strict on. ***YOU HAVE TO HAVE SOME MUSIC***.
-This can be your shitty demo you put together with a Rock Band microphone and threw on BandCamp, or a potato-quality recording of your band's first performance from 2010.
+This can be your crappy demo you put together with a Rock Band microphone and threw on BandCamp, or a potato-quality recording of your band's first performance from 2010.
 I honestly don't care how you got it recorded.
 What matters is that you have _something_ recorded.
 Claiming you are musical act without music is what I like to call a *cloud act*.
 A lot of mass (ideas) and no substance to back them.

 As of right now, this is about it.
 I might add more requirements later, but they will be posted as issues first to see what people say.

 Please note we have a code of conduct, please follow it in all your activities with the project.

+* **Link To Other Media**: Have a website?
+Link it here!
 ***

 ## Pull Request Process